 They arrived at the trailhead last night, dropped off by a truck.
 We’ve just pulled up in our Toyota Landcruiser, having stopped by first at the ranger station at Londorossi Gate.
 It’s there that we sign in, sign waivers for the Western Breach (more on that later), and get our passports stamped with the special Kilimanjaro stamp.
 It’s bustling, because not only are tourist clients from several different groups signing in here, but dozens of porters are lining up to get their gear weighed.
 There are restrictions on how much they can be made to carry–the more reputable companies, like ours, strictly enforce those limits.
 As they drop their bags on the scales, items are shifted around between other porters to lighten or increase the load as need be.
-Outside the gate, men stand waiting, hoping they’ll be called in as a last-minute addition to a porter crew.
-It’s not completely in vain–in the time we’re there, I see a few of them get called in to work.
+Outside the gate, men stand around waiting, hoping they’ll be called in as a last-minute addition to a porter crew.
+It’s not completely in vain–in the time we’re there, I see a few of them get called into work.

 There are several signs warning of the dangers of climbing Kilimanjaro and establishing ground rules.
-If you have a sore throat, cold, or breathing problems, don’t proceed up the mountain beyond 3,000 metres, one warns.
-Drink 4 to 5 litres of liquid, preferably water, a day, says another.
+If you have a sore throat, cold, or breathing problems, don’t proceed up the mountain beyond 3,000 meters, one warns.
+Drink 4 to 5 liters of liquid, preferably water, a day, says another.
 Others warn you not to push yourself if your body is exhausted and that if you start getting affected by acute mountain sickness, descend as soon as possible.
 We can’t say we weren’t warned.

 With the paperwork sorted, and after a quick, makeshift repair to the truck’s brake line–done “African style” with plastic wrap, electrician’s tape, and a bit of rubber belt–we drive another hour or so along eroded dirt tracks through the timber forests to the edge of the national park and the Lemosho Glades Trailhead.